 A major literary celebrity by the 1930s, Hemingway did more reporting during World War II (1939-1945), but his literary output essentially stopped during the 1940s.
-The last great work of his life, the short novel The Old Man and the Sea (1952), won Hemingway the 1953 Pulitzer Prize for Fiction, and a year later, the Nobel Prize for Literature.
-Though his tragic 1961 suicide brought a stark end to his career, a vast collection of unpublished works, including an interwar memoir, A Moveable Feast (1964), ensured new stories from the man who had become the most iconic American author of the 20th century continued to be released well into the 1980s.
+The last great work of his life, the short story The Old Man and the Sea (1952), won Hemingway the 1953 Pulitzer Prize for Fiction, and a year later, the Nobel Prize for Literature.
+Though his tragic 1961 suicide brought an abrupt end to his career, a vast collection of unpublished works, including an interwar memoir, A Moveable Feast (1964), ensured new stories from the man who had become the most iconic American author of the early 20th century continued to be released well into the 1980s.

 What was Ernest Hemingway like?